Stretching off Scotland’s north coast are Shetland and Orkney, two very special archipelagos where Scotland meets Scandinavia.

 Half way between Orkney and Shetland is Fair Isle, a jewel of an island owned by the National Trust for Scotland and famous for its birds, knitwear and historic shipwrecks.
-Other Shetland highlights include Unst, boasting a plethora of fabulous walks; Foula, designated as a Special Protection Area for birds; Fetla, known as the Garden of Shetland while beguiling Whalsay inspired some of Hugh McDiarmid’s poetry.
+Other Shetland highlights include Unst, boasting a plethora of fabulous walks and golden beaches; Foula, designated as a Special Protection Area for birds; Fetlar, known as the Garden of Shetland while beguiling Whalsay inspired some of Hugh McDiarmid’s poetry.

-In West Mainland, discover the hauntingly beautiful Heart of Neolithic Orkney UNESCO World Heritage Site.
-This area of great archaeological significance includes Skara Brae, Europe’s best-preserved Stone Age village; the Ring of Brodgar, one of the UK’s finest ancient stone circles; the incredible Stones of Stenness and the magnificent Maeshowe chambered tomb reputed to be over 5,000 years old.
+In West Mainland, don’t miss the hauntingly beautiful Heart of Neolithic Orkney UNESCO World Heritage Site.
+This area of great archaeological significance includes Skara Brae, Europe’s best-preserved Stone Age village; the Ring of Brodgar; the Stones of Stenness and the Maeshowe chambered tomb.

-Other notable islands include Hoy to see the dramatic Old Man of Hoy sea stack and visit the Scapa Flow Visitor Centre and Museum to learn all about the history of Scapa Flow during two world wars; the Brough of Birsay with its Norse settlement ruins; there’s the ‘Egypt of the North’, Rousay, which contains over 100 archaeological sites; and North Ronaldsay which is Orkney’s most isolated island and has a unique heritage and history.
+Other notable islands include Hoy for the dramatic Old Man of Hoy sea stack and Scapa Flow Visitor Centre and Museum; the Brough of Birsay with its Norse ruins; Rousay for over 100 archaeological sites; and North Ronaldsay which has a unique heritage and history.

 Both Shetland and Orkney offer a good chance of spotting the Northern Lights, particularly in autumn and winter.
 You will also find no end of delicious local produce to tempt you and a busy programme of annual festivals.